 REIRG ensures the University nominates key individuals for handling issues of research misconduct as required under the terms of the UUK concordat and is establishing a virtual community of individuals involved with promoting good research good practice.
 Through the Insitute of Academic Development, REIRG promotes awareness and training in integrity and ethics.
 REIRG is the University’s point of contact with the the UK Research Integrity Office.

 Via its regular reports to Research Policy Group, REIRG ensures compliance with internal and external ethics and Integrity reporting requirements.
 The Colleges' annual Research Ethics and Integrity reports are scrutinised by REIRG before being referred to RPG for approval.
-In similar fashion, the University's Annual Research Ethics and Integrity report is prepared by REIRG for consideration by RPG, which approves the Annual report and refers it to the University's Risk Management Group for final approval.
+In similar fashion, the University's Annual Research Ethics and Integrity report is prepared by REIRG for consideration by RPG, which approves the Annual report and refers it to the University's Risk Management Group for final approval in October.
 Risk Management Committee is a thematic Committee of University Court.
 This arrangement satisfies the expectations set out in the UUK Concordat to support research.

 The first University's Research Ethics and Integrity report which covered the academic year 2014-15 was approved by Risk Management Committee in November 2016.

-Annual reports will focus on exanples of good practice and other developments since the last reporting period as summarising College level statistics on research ethics approval processes so we are comply with the spirit of the five commitments set out in the Universities UK Concordat to support research integrity.
+Annual reports will focus on examples of good practice and other developments since the last reporting period as summarising College level statistics on research ethics approval processes so we are comply with the spirit of the five commitments set out in the Universities UK Concordat to support research integrity.
 College or University level changes to research ethics and Integrity governance arrangements will be included in the next annual update.
 Every five years the University will publish a fully revised Research Ethics and Integrity report include information on its ethics and integrity governance process which operates at University, College and School level.

-Membership and Terms of Reference
+REIRG Membership and Terms of Reference

-REIRG is chaired by the Head of the Research Support Office.
+REIRG is chaired by the Director of the Research Support Office.
 Its membership includes of two senior members of academic staff, the three College Research Officers, the University Records Manager, and the secretary to Research Policy Group who is a member of Governance and Strategic Planning.

 To ensure that REIRG operations are in alignment with the legisation that applies to Health and Health-related research and research involving animals, REIRG membership also includes staff who provide information, advice and guidance to staff carrying out research in these areas.